-The Montreal, Maine and Atlantic Railway (MMA) is a Class II Regional railroad, which has only been in operation since 2003.
+The Montreal, Maine and Atlantic Railway (MMA) was a Class II Regional railroad which operated from 2003 to early 2014.
 The MM&A instantly became a large Class II carrier of over 700 miles when it took over the remains of the historic (and bankrupt) Bangor & Aroostook (BAR).
-The railroad also recognizes its heritage and uses a mirror Bangor & Aroostook logo.
-Today, the MM&A includes not only the former BAR lines but also operates former shortline trackage from three different companies also threatened with abandonment (three were located in Canada while the other was a U.S. system).
-In recent years the railroad has come under fire for its abandonment of more than 200 miles of former BAR trackage in Maine that the state has managed to save.
+The system recognized its heritage and used logo mirroring that of the BAR's.
+In later years the railroad came under fire for its abandonment of more than 200 miles of former BAR trackage in Maine that the state has managed to save.
 Then, during the summer of 2013 a terrible derailment involving crude oil destroyed the downtown area of Lac-Mégantic, Quebec.
 This caused the MM&A to fall into bankruptcy, and was later purchased by Fortress Investment group which renamed it as the Central Maine & Quebec Railway.

 The BAR was able to remain in business for many decades, subsisting largely on this agricultural traffic.
-Unfortunately, the road lost virtually the entirety of its potato business in the late 1960s when its interchange partner, the Penn Central, lost an entire season's crop while en-route on its rails.
-As such, the BAR never recovered either this traffic or its financial footing although the timber business kept it in operation for the next four decades.
+Unfortunately, the road lost virtually the entirety of its potato business in the late 1960s when its interchange partner, Penn Central, lost an entire season's crop at Selkirk Yard in New York State.
+In essence the BAR never recovered either this traffic or its financial footing although the timber business kept it in operation for the next four decades.
 Finally, by the early 2000s the railroad, then owned by Iron Road Railways, stated it could no longer turn a profit on the remaining business along its system.
-As such, the historic Maine company closed down on January 9th, 2003 turning over operations to the new startup, Montreal, Maine & Atlantic Railway.
+The end came for this historic New England system on January 9th, 2003 when operations were turned over to start-up Montreal, Maine & Atlantic Railway.

-The MM&A itself is owned by Rail World, Inc., an Ed Burkhardt company.
+The MM&A itself was owned by Rail World, Inc., an Ed Burkhardt company.
 Mr. Burkhardt was widely regarded in the railroad industry for his ability to purchase floundering secondary/branch lines no longer wanted and once again turn them into profitable operations.
-At the time of the BAR/Iron Road Railways (at the time it owned the Bangor & Aroostook); the Canadian American Railroad (dates back to 1994 operating former Canadian Atlantic Railway trackage serving Maine as well as Quebec, New Brunswick and Nova Scotia in Canada), Northern Vermont Railroad (now known as the Washington County Railroad it operates former trackage owned by the Boston & Maine and Canadian Pacific in Vermont), and Quebec Southern Railway (a former Canadian Pacific subsidiary that served Quebec).
+At the time of the BAR/Iron Road Railways takeover Rail World also acquired the assets of the Canadian American Railroad (which dated back to 1994 operating former Canadian Atlantic Railway trackage serving Maine as well as Quebec, New Brunswick and Nova Scotia), Northern Vermont Railroad (now known as the Washington County Railroad it operates former trackage owned by the Boston & Maine and Canadian Pacific in Vermont), and Quebec Southern Railway (a former Canadian Pacific subsidiary that served Quebec).

-When it first began operations in 2003 the MM&A held a system of 745 miles of what is left of the BAR system and dispatches about 25 trains a day out along the system.
-Today, the MM&A has been reduced to a system of just over 500 miles after its February 2010 announcement that it planned to abandon 233 miles of the original Bangor & Aroostook between Madawaska and Millinocket, which was once the extreme eastern section of the fallen flag's main line in northern Maine.
-Despite the fact that the line had just a handful of shippers remaining, realizing the importance the route to the state's infrastructure, Maine stepped in and purchased the rails on October 20, 2010.
+When it first began operations in 2003 the MM&A held a system of 745 miles and dispatched about 25 trains a day out along the system.
+During its last few years of service the railroad operated just over 500 miles after its February, 2010 announcement that it planned to abandon 233 miles of the original Bangor & Aroostook between Madawaska and Millinocket, which was once the extreme eastern section of the fallen flag's main line in the Pine Tree State.
+Despite few customers still using the corridor the state realized the importance of this transportation asset and purchased the rails on October 20, 2010.
 Today, the property is operated by the Eastern Maine Railway, which is owned by the New Brunswick Southern Railway.

 |Builder||Model Type||Road Number||Notes/Disposition||Quantity|